NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     this value, and adjust instead ``--heights-from-dem-uncertainty``.

 --mapproj-dem <string (default: "")>
-    If specified, mapproject every pair of matched interest points onto this DEM and compute their distance, then percentiles of such distances for each image pair and for each image vs the rest.
+    If specified, mapproject every pair of matched interest points onto this DEM and compute their distance, then percentiles of such distances for each image vs the rest and each image pair.
 This is done after bundle adjustment and outlier removal.
 Measured in meters.
 See :numref:`ba_mapproj_dem` for more details.

 --csv-format <string>
     Specify the format of input CSV files as a list of entries